A great graphic design portfolio introduces your style and makes a lasting impression on clients.

 4. Versal Graphic Design

-Diego Andrés Pérez Carrasco developed this portfolio website for Versal Graphic Design, a studio full of creatives who believe “Boring is bad for business.”
+Diego Andrés Pérez Carrasco developed this portfolio website for Versal Graphic Design, a studio that believes “Boring is bad for business.”
 The homepage immediately reflects this ethos with the following elements:

-These elements perfectly align with the tagline, as all the interactive elements, phrases, and colors are anything but boring.
+These elements perfectly align with the tagline because all the interactive elements, phrases, and colors are anything but boring.
 Let this approach encourage you to push creative boundaries in your own work.

 5. Alexandre Tal